Backcountry Horsemen of California

 Intern Program

-The BCHC Internship Committee is pleased to announce that Mathilda Barr of Los Angeles, California, has accepted the 2025 position to train with the U.S. Forest Service Region 5 Center of Excellence located in the Inyo National Forest.
+The BCHC Internship Committee is pleased to announce that UC Davis student Rane Shim Clark has accepted the 2026 position to train with the U.S. Forest Service Region 5 Center of Excellence located in the Inyo National Forest.
 She was the top pick of 25 applicants.

-(Article by Lucy Badenhoop, BCHC Internship Committee Chair)
+(Article submitted by Lucy Badenhoop, BCHC Internship Committee Chair)

 Program Description and Application